dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T683: Facts should inform beliefs, not superstitions.
+### T683: Base beliefs on facts and evidence, not superstitions.

 |Support|
 |---|